Cummings Coaches

 LOI Coaching Timeline

 Cummings sends an introductory email to each assigned applicant and its coach.
+Those organizations not selected to participate in Cummings Coaches will also be notified.

 Each applicant contacts its coach to schedule an introductory meeting, share a working draft of the LOI, and discuss how they would like to structure their meetings.
 Applicants and coaches will then meet over this four-week period.